DerekCook/CoreMidi4J/README.md

 # CoreMidi4J
 Core MIDI Service Provider Interface (SPI) for Java 1.7 and above on OS X.

-I have created CoreMidi4J as to my knowledge there is currently no SPI under active development that overcomes the inherent Java MIDI SYSEX limitiations, which still have not been fixed in the Java Core software.
-Hopefully one day these SPIs will not be required, but until then one is needed.
+Derek created CoreMidi4J as to our knowledge there is currently no Mac Java MIDI implementation under active development that properly supports sending System Exclusive messages, which still have not been fixed in the Java core distribution.

+In collaboration with James, we added support for hot-swapping MIDI devices (the standard JAVA MIDI implementation will only recognize devices which were already connected when Java started), and proper support for inbound and outbound MIDI event timestamps, which can extend over network MIDI sessions thanks to CoreMIDI&rsquo;s support for them.

+Hopefully one day third-party SPIs like
+CoreMidi4J will not be required, but until then we are making this available.

-For years I have used MMJ, but that appears to longer be under development and it does not work with later Java Runtimes.
-After looking around for a replacement, I decided it was necessary to create my own "lightweight" SPI, and that I would make it publicly available for others to contribute to.
+For years we both used MMJ, but that appears to longer be under development and it does not work with later Java Runtimes.
+After looking around for a replacement, we decided it was necessary to create our own &ldquo;lightweight&rdquo; SPI, which Derek accomplished in 2015, and that we would make it publicly available for others to contribute to.

-The current release is a stable pre-release version, which is now considered stable enough for users to experiment with.
+The current release is a stable pre-release version, which has been heavily used in some of our own projects, and is now considered stable enough for users to experiment with.
 Feedback on any discovered problems/issues is welcome.

-As of release 0.6, it is possible to
+As of release 0.7, it is possible to
 [embed CoreMidi4J](#embedding-coremidi4j) in another project and have its native code loaded automatically on the OS X platform, so that end users do not need to worry about installing anything.